This page describes how to connect Microsoft Entra ID to Agentspace Enterprise.

 Create client secret:

-- Navigate to Certificates & secrets and create a new client secret:
+- Navigate to Certificates & secrets.

 - On your registered application window, click API permissions.